burningion/katacoda-tracing-datadog/distributed-tracing-datadog/step2.md

 By setting our `env`, we can ensure our test traces only go to an isolated environment.

 This is especially useful when we don't want to mess up other people's environments when testing or building a new service.

+I like to use `env`s to separate or test things locally before deploying a new change to my code.
+They're also great just to learn more about Tracing in an isolated environment.